Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Model

 \subsubsection{Vacant \textit{p} firm}

 Vacant $p$ firms pay a posting cost of $\kappa_p$ and restrict their search to unemployed white workers.
-The probability of matching with an unemployed white worker is $q(\theta_{p})$. \Cref{eqn:firm2} describe the value of maintaining a $p$ vacancy, $V_p$.
+The probability of matching with an unemployed white worker is $q(\theta_{p})$. \Cref{eqn:firm2} describes the value of maintaining a $p$ vacancy, $V_p$.